Albert G. Lauber: Biography

-Lauber was born in Bronxville, New York on January 1, 1950.
-He received a Bachelor of Arts, summa cum laude, in 1971 from Yale College and a Juris Doctor, Phi Beta Kappa, in 1977 from Yale Law School.
+Lauber was born in Bronxville, New York, on January 1, 1950.
+He received a Bachelor of Arts (summa cum laude, Phi Beta Kappa, Warren Memorial High Scholarship Prize) in 1971 from Yale College and a Juris Doctor in 1977 from Yale Law School.
 He received a Master of Arts in 1974, from Clare College, Cambridge.
 He served as a law clerk to Judge Malcolm R. Wilkey of the United States Court of Appeals for the District of Columbia Circuit and Justice Harry A. Blackmun of the United States Supreme Court.
 He served in the United States Department of Justice as a tax assistant to the Solicitor General and later served as Deputy Solicitor General from 1983 to 1988.
 He spent seventeen years as a partner at the Washington, D.C. tax firm of Caplin & Drysdale, where he specialized in tax litigation at the trial and appellate levels.
 He previously served as Director of the Graduate Tax and Securities Programs and as a Visiting Professor of Law at Georgetown University Law Center.